wp-plugins/network-summary/readme.txt

 3. Here the site categories can be managed.

 == Changelog ==

+= 2.0.3 =
+* Updated the rss feed.
+It is no valid rss feed.
+The language is always en-US and the author is the page of the post.
+* RSS feed accepts category arguments, e.g. `/feed/rss2-network?category=1` will display all items of this category.
+* The RSS feed now has a default limit of 50 items.
+The value can be changed in the network settings.
+* Refactoring of the settings and options.

 = 2.0.2 =
 * Fixed a bug with the rss feed.